kariycha/TVPrompt/README.md

 Here are some errors that might occur
 1. CSV file is not in the specified location or fullpath is not provided
 2. Data formats in the CSV file are incorrect espcially start date and time
-3. Data and time provided are outside of the TV guide (CSV file)
+3. Date and time provided are outside of the TV guide (CSV file)
+4. Date and time provided not in the ISO 8601 format

 ## Future improvements
-More data validation for CSV file can be implemented:
+More data validations for CSV file can be implemented:
    * Checking date and time are in correct format
    * How to handle if there are multiple entries for the same timeslot